 The challenge of navigating a vast public-health and -economic crisis shares some important parallels with leadership during military conflicts.
 In this episode of the Inside the Strategy Room podcast, McKinsey senior partner Yuval Atsmon talks with three top US Air Force and Navy leaders about what corporate executives can learn from the practices of military commanders.
 Michael B. Donley served as the 22nd secretary of the US Air Force.
 He has 30 years of experience in the national security community, including service on the staffs of the United States Senate, White House, and Pentagon.
 C. Robert Kehler is a retired US Air Force general who served as commander of the US Strategic Command and of Air Force Space Command, among other positions.
 Eric Olson is a retired US Navy admiral who headed the US Special Operations Command.
 He is also the first Navy SEAL to be appointed to three-star and four-star flag rank.
 Yuval Atsmon—himself a former tank commander—is a coauthor of the recent article “ Lessons from the generals: Decisive action amid the chaos of crisis.”

 This is an edited transcript.
-For more conversations on the strategy issues that matter, subscribe to the series on
+You can listen to the episode on

 Yuval Atsmon: The coronavirus is a major global crisis that has imposed lockdowns on many communities.
 It threatens our lives and our economies, a double front that’s moving rapidly.
 The three of you know better than most about how to take decisive action in a crisis, but let me first ask you: Do you think the analogy with war is apt?